-Komminist (Kommy) Weldemariam is a Research Scientist and Manager at IBM Research - Africa.
+Kommy Weldemariam is a Senior Technical Staff Member (STSM), Manager and Master Inventor at IBM Research - Africa Labs.
 Prior to joining IBM, he was an Adjunct Assistant Professor at the School of Computing, Queen's University (Canada) where he focused on designing tools and techniques for automated analysis, characterization, and detection of malicious activities on the Web.
 He was a Research Scientist (with a tenure-track title) at Fondazione Bruno Kessler (FBK), Trento - Italy.
 At FBK, Kommy was involved in the development, evaluation and formal verification of security/safety-critical systems (such as Electronic Voting Systems).
 In addition, he was involved in the development of novel ways of using technology to foster economic and social development, often targeting areas characterized by a low penetration of ICT.
 He was a contractual Professor at the University of Trento (Italy) and a visiting researcher in the Security Lab at the University of California, Santa Barbara CA (USA).

 Examples of projects that I have (co-)led or involved have been in the press:

 - IBM Launches Accelerator Program to Kickstart Blockchain Adoption for Enterprises, The Tech Revolutionist

 - Blockchain: A Better Way to Track Pork Chops, Bonds, Bad Peanut Butter?, NYTimes